2023 EFL League Two play-off final: Route to the final

 In the other play-off semi-final, Carlisle faced Bradford City and the first leg was played on 14 May 2023 at Valley Parade in Bradford.
 Eighteen minutes into the game, Jamie Walker gave the home side the lead, firing the bouncing ball underneath Carlisle goalkeeper Tomáš Holý following a pass from Scott Banks.
 Carlisle had some chances to equalise, but that proved the only goal and the match ended 1-0 to Bradford.
 The return leg took place at Brunton Park, Carlisle, four days later.
 Midway through the first half, Owen Moxon fired a shot at goal which was saved by Bradford goalkeeper Harry Lewis.
 The ball rebounded and was chased by Carlisle's John-Kymani Gordon and Bradford's Brad Halliday; the ball ended up in the goal, with Halliday credited with an own goal having touched the ball last.
 No additional goals were scored in normal time, so with the aggregate score level at 1-1, the game went to extra time.
-In the first half of extra time, Carlisle scored again to take the lead in the tie, when Callum Guy hitting a bouncing half volley past Lewis.
+In the first half of extra time, Carlisle scored again to take the lead in the tie, when Callum Guy hit a bouncing half volley past Lewis.
 Bradford levelled the tie again when Matt Derbyshire scored following a run down the right wing by Banks, but Ben Barclay scored midway through the second period to seal a 3–1 win for Carlisle on the night, the 3–2 aggregate score taking them to the final.